dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-When processing objects of type `FileVideoSource`, the `SetVideoPath` method of `VideoView` is used to specify the file on the device.
+When processing objects of type `FileVideoSource`, the `SetVideoPath` method of `VideoView` is used to specify the video file to be played.

-##### iOS and Mac Catalyst
+#### iOS and Mac Catalyst

-The following code example shows how the `UpdateSource` method handles the `Source` property when it's of type `FileVideoSource`:
+The following code example shows how the `UpdateSource` method processes the `Source` property when it's of type `FileVideoSource`:

 ```csharp
 using AVFoundation;